 The Wisconsin Department of Health Services (DHS) is a large state agency that operates 15 offices, institutes, and facilities with 6,100 employees statewide.
 DHS is responsible for a variety of programs, including public health, mental health and substance abuse, Medicaid, long-term care, nursing home quality assurance, and a variety of other programs that support DHS’s mission of protecting and promoting the health and safety of the people of Wisconsin.
 DHS is the largest state agency when it comes to total spend.

 Are you interested in doing business with the Wisconsin Department of Health Services (DHS)?
-We value your expertise and welcome you to apply for contract or grant opportunities that result in our mission of protecting and promoting health and safety of the people of Wisconsin—“We are all in this together.”
+DHS values your expertise and welcomes you to apply for contract or grant opportunities that result in the Department's mission of protecting and promoting the health and safety of the people of Wisconsin.